deathbeds/tingle/readme.md

 # `tingle` tangle

-`tingle` is a library to _tangle_ modern markup and data languages into python programs. _tangle_ is a concept from literate programming that describes converting document into compiled program languages.
+`tingle` is a library to __import__ modern markup and data languages into python programs. it provides machinery to _tangle_ code; a concept from literate programming that describes converting document into compiled program languages.

-`tingle` allows folks to think different about their literature that can serve alternative roles as programs and data.
+`tingle` allows folks to think about literature that can serve as programs and data.

-`tingle` uses `docutils` and `myst_parser` to parse RST and Markdown to intermediate representations as `docutils` documents. from the `docutils` document heuristics are applied to transform the document language to python or yml files.
+`tingle` brings the ability to __import__ and test markdown, yaml, json, images, xonsh, and lisp literate programs as python modules.

 `tingle` is a `pytest` extension that can test literate programs written in markdown or rst formats.